Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 \subsection{Acknowledgements}

 The author would like to thank John Etnyre for his support and many helpful discussions throughout this project.
 He would like to thank Kenneth Baker for helpful discussions that led to the results in Section~\ref{sec:OT surgeries}.
-The author would further like to thank Bülent Tosun and David Shea Vela-Vick, who made helpful comments on early drafts of this paper.
+The author would further like to thank Bülent Tosun, David Shea Vela-Vick, and an anonymous referee, who made helpful comments on early drafts of this paper.
 This work was partially supported by NSF Grant DMS-13909073.